jonathan-vella/openhack-migration/openhack-deployment-guide/readme.md

 ## Environment Deployment

 To deploy the environment for this OpenHack, you will need to execute an Azure Resource Manager template to execute two linked ARM templates.
+We recommend you to use "Sweden Central" as the region for the deployment.

 Execute the following steps to deploy the templates: